-Strong patterns and colors distract from the minor contours that result from covering mosaic tiles.
-Many Quadrostyle designs will do a good job at disguising fine lines, including our Sierra, Maximus, and Jocasta floor stickers.
+We recommend strong patterns and colors because they distract from the minor contours that result from covering mosaic tiles.
+Many Quadrostyle designs, in addition to Starry Night, do a good job at disguising fine lines.
+Sierra, Maximus, and Jocasta are a few examples.

 Go One Step Further and Add Sheet Vinyl

 If you are feeling extra motivated and have a super sharp, reliable utility knife on hand, you can minimize the chance of a relief showing through by installing sheet vinyl beneath your adhesive floor panels.
 This method is also recommended for renters but involves more time and effort than merely sticking on floor panels.